christophlieck/Kickstart-CSS/README.md

 screen.css
 ==========

 A basic stylesheet to get your web project started.
-Requires base.css from the this repo.
+Requires base.css from this repo.
 No rights reserved.